Samfun75/BookdlBot/README.md

 # Bookdl Bot

-This is my attempt to integrate [libgenesis](https://github.com/Samfun75/libgenesis) (an api for Libgen.rs) to a telegram bot.
+This is a working example to integrate [libgenesis](https://github.com/Samfun75/libgenesis) (an api for Libgen.rs) with a telegram bot.

 ## Requirments